ksu-cis300-master/Homework-6-S24-Instructions/index.md

 # Homework Assignment 6: Revised Task Scheduler

-For this assignment, you will improve the solution to Homework Assignment 2 by doing a better job of balancing the workload and allowing more flexibility in assigning schedules.
+For this assignment, you will improve the solution to Homework Assignment 2 by doing a better job of balancing the workload.

 ## 0. Contents